AsrielDreemurrGM/AsrielDreemurrGM/README.md

   "website": "",
   "githubUser": "AsrielDreemurrGM",
   "linkedinUser": "https://www.linkedin.com/in/eduardo-augusto-mr/",
   "about": "Hello, I’m Eduardo Augusto.
 A Fullstack Java Developer whose journey in tech started young and became serious in 2024, when I dedicated myself fully to coding.
-Beyond writing code, I love indie games and contribute free community translations to share them with more players.
-I enjoy coding, experimenting, and discovering what’s next every day — because life is all about curiosity, creativity, and connection.", "showStars": false,
+Beyond writing code, I love indie games and contribute free community translations to share them with more players.\nI enjoy coding, experimenting, and discovering what’s next every day — because life is all about curiosity, creativity, and connection.", "showStars": true,
-  "showFollowers": false,
+  "showFollowers": true,
   "followers": 1,
   "following": 5,
-  "themeId": "dark",
+  "themeId": "modern",
   "tech": [
   "Java",
   "React",